 #6 Welcome Center: Do guests know where to go for more information?
 Do you have a clearly designated "Welcome Center"?
 How well motivated and trained are people working at the designated place to get more info?

 #7 Worship: Do guests know which door to enter?
 Is the main entrance obvious?

 If you are interested in taking your team through assessment and solution development around these seven checkpoints, we have a great FREE download to use called The 7 Checkpoints of an Engaging Guest Experience.

-Also, learn more about our upcoming 2-day Guest Experience Bootcamps.
-We have three events in three different cities in 2018!
+Also, learn more about our upcoming two-day Guest Experience Bootcamps.
+We have three events in three different cities in 2019!